flaming-cl/react-pro-tips/README.md

 C
 D
 ```
-B and C were re-rendered because A's parent component re-rendered, resulting in a new object of props for A.
+B and C were re-rendered because A's parent component re-rendered, resulting in a prop.children for A.

 Note: React uses shallow compare to detect whether the props are changed or not.
 So even if we have not see real changes made to props of A, React still considers that it has props changes.

 </p>